Businesses step up efforts to nudge staff to get vaccinated

 Businesses outside the specified sectors that wish to implement such a regime can also do so.

-Employers can also require unvaccinated but medically eligible workers to bear Covid-19-related expenses incurred for them over and above those incurred for vaccinated employees, the tripartite partners said.
+Employers can also require unvaccinated but medically eligible workers to bear Covid-19-related expenses incurred over and above those of vaccinated employees, the tripartite partners said.
 These include the cost of test kits and stay-home notice accommodation.

-SNEF executive director Sim Gim Guan told The Straits Times that a common question the federation received from employers was whether they could ask employees to declare their vaccination status.
+SNEF executive director Sim Gim Guan told The Straits Times that a common question it received from employers was whether they could ask employees to declare their vaccination status.

 Employers can do so for business purposes, he said.
-He added that most companies plan to find out the vaccination status of their staff before determining whether to implement the "vaccinate or regular test" regime voluntarily.
+He added that most firms plan to find out the vaccination status of their staff first before determining whether to implement the "vaccinate or regular test" regime voluntarily.

 Association of Small and Medium Enterprises president Kurt Wee said many businesses are supportive of the regime.

 "It is a new normal.
 Certainly, there will be adjustments that companies, staff and customers will have to make, but the adjustment period will pass...
-Any unhappiness would be relatively short term."
+Any unhappiness would be relatively short term," he said.

 Human resource experts said the guidelines play a role in the Government's plan to mitigate the risks from Covid-19 and its variants.

-But vaccination remains voluntary, stressed professional services firm KPMG Singapore's head of people Janice Foo, adding that companies must reassure employees that they have a choice, without any worry about their jobs.
+But vaccination remains voluntary, stressed professional services firm KPMG's head of people in Singapore Janice Foo, adding that companies must reassure employees that they have a choice, without any worry about their jobs.

 She pointed out that the guidelines requiring payment for test kits - regardless of how payment is recovered - apply to events and dining in at restaurants.

-For one thing, the deduction of employees' monthly income is a "management prerogative that must be used stringently", he said.
+For one, the deduction of employees' monthly income is a "management prerogative that must be used stringently", he said.